AndiCam88/final_project/technology.md

 ## Visualization

-Visualization right now is intended to be interactive as a webpage.
-This could be hosted either through github pages or directly from the server that the database and back-end is using.
+Visualization is by dashboard on a hosted react app at https://neuralburst.io/musicgroup

 ## Server Details